DreamPurchaseZnz/English_learning/words about life.md

 a kick in the rear
-I disagree with the premise that economic development has priority over the environment A degree is an essential prerequisite for employment at this level
+I disagree with the premise that economic development has priority over the environment A degree is an essential prerequisite for employment at this level The store has a prime position in the mall
+He is ready and primed for action a primitive instinct stick to your principles

 ```